PlanTL-GOB-ES/SPACCC_POS/README.md

 ## Corpus consistency

 The following three tables show the interagreement results measured on both the development and the validation corpus.
 See the inter-annotator agreement report (Informe_interagreement_CNIO_PlanTL_SEAD.pdf) included in folder `IAA`in this repository for further details.
-The required minimum level was 96%.
+Note that the required minimum level was 96%.

 |                        |   POS  |
 | ---------------------- | ------ |